QuantEcon/lecture-python-intro/lectures/business_cycle.md

 +++ {"user_expressions": []}

-Note that the credit rises in periods of economic expansion and stagnates or even contracts after recessions.
+Note that the credit rises during economic expansion and stagnates or even contracts after recessions.

 ```{code-cell} ipython3